 1. Deemed to Comply Table

-Council has developed Deemed to Comply sizing tables to help size your raingarden.
+We have developed two Deemed to Comply sizing tables to help size your raingarden.
+One DTC table is for sites that have access to town water (Section 184.108.40.206 of the DCP), and the other table is for sites that are fully reliant on rainwater (Section 220.127.116.11 of the DCP).
 This is a simplified sizing methodology that can be used for both clay and sandy soils, provided the criteria can be met.
 If the criteria for using the table cannot be met, then the Small Scale Stormwater Tool should be used.

 2. Small Scale Stormwater Tool